Orgonon: Facilities

-The Orgonon campus is set on about 175 acre of land west of the town center of Rangeley and north of Rangeley Lake, roughly midway between Rangeley and the village of Oquossuc.
+The Orgonon campus is set on about 175 acre of land west of the town center of Rangeley and north of Rangeley Lake, roughly midway between Rangeley and the village of Oquossoc.
 The property includes two major buildings and two cabins.

 Orgone Energy Observatory

 The main building is the Orgone Energy Observatory, and is where Reich did his research and had his office and library.
 It is a fieldstone structure, two stories high, with a flat roof.
 The International Style building was designed by New York City architect James B. Bell and completed in 1948.
-The roughly-centered entry leads into a hallway, with Reich's laboratory on the right and a suite of rooms on the left that included a kitchen, bathrooms, and playroom for Reich's son.
+The roughly centered entry leads into a hallway, with Reich's laboratory on the right and a suite of rooms on the left that included a kitchen, bathrooms, and playroom for Reich's son.
 The upper level, accessed by stairs at the back of the hall, included a bathroom, office, and living quarters.
 The walls are finished in knotty pine throughout, with plywood ceilings and vinyl flooring.